Lightning Bolt (Pearl Jam album): Release and promotion

 On September 18, 2013, the band released Lightning Bolts second single, "Sirens", and put online a short documentary directed by Danny Clinch where the bandmembers discussed the new album with friends Carrie Brownstein, Judd Apatow, Mark Richards and Steve Gleason.
 Ament suggested the concept of the video inspired by the Vanity Fair Comedy Issue, thinking it would be a variant on traditional press interviews.
 On September 23, 2013, the music video was released for "Sirens", also directed by Clinch.
-A special listening party with fans was held by Sirius XM at Seattle's Studio X eleven days before the album's release.
+A special listening party with fans was held by SiriusXM at Seattle's Studio X eleven days before the album's release.
 Monkeywrench Records and Republic Records sent the album's title track, "Lightning Bolt" to mainstream rock and modern rock radio on March 4, 2014, as the album's third single.

 Pearl Jam released the album through Monkeywrench Records/Republic Records in conjunction with Universal Music Group in the United States.
 The album also saw release through the band's official website, independent record stores and online retailers.
 It was made available to stream for free for a limited time on iTunes on October 7, 2013, in the run up to the official release.
 The band promoted the release of the album with a week-long programme of shows on Late Night with Jimmy Fallon, which included live performances of "Sirens" and the title track "Lightning Bolt".
 Pearl Jam also licensed the songs of Lightning Bolt along with 36 other tracks from their catalog to Fox Sports for the network's coverage of the 2013 World Series.